-Necessary resolutions seeking approval of the members for the proposed re-appointment of Directors, along with the respective brief profile of Directors and terms of re-appointment, have been incorporated in the Notice of the ensuing AGM.
+Necessary resolution seeking approval of the members for the proposed re-appointment of Director, along with his brief profile and terms of re-appointment, have been incorporated in the Notice of the ensuing AGM.

 INDEPENDENT DIRECTORS

 The Independent Directors of the Company have been appointed by the members for a fixed term of 5 (five) consecutive years from their respective dates of appointment/regularization in the AGM and they are not liable to retire by rotation as per requirements of the Act and Listing Regulations, 2015.